istio/istio.io/content/en/news/releases/1.28.x/announcing-1.28.6/index.md

 - **Fixed** istiod crashing when `PILOT_ENABLE_AMBIENT=true`, but `AMBIENT_ENABLE_MULTI_NETWORK` is not set and a `WorkloadEntry` resource exists with a different network than the local cluster.

-- **Fixed** istiod errors on startup when a CRD version greater than the maximum supported version is installed on a cluster.
-TLS route versions v1.4 and below are supported; v1.5 and above will be ignored.
+- **Fixed** istiod errors on startup when a CRD version greater than the maximum supported version is installed on a cluster. `TLSRoute` versions v1.4 and below are supported; v1.5 and above will be ignored.
   ([Issue #59443](https://github.com/istio/istio/issues/59443))

-- **Fixed** applying multiple `VirtualService` for the same hostname to waypoints.
+- **Fixed** applying multiple `VirtualService` resources for the same hostname to waypoints.
   ([Issue #59483](https://github.com/istio/istio/issues/59483))

 - **Fixed** `serviceAccount` matcher regex in `AuthorizationPolicy` to properly quote the service account name, allowing for correct matching of service accounts with special characters in their names.
   ([Issue #59700](https://github.com/istio/istio/issues/59700))

-- **Fixed** an issue where all Gateways were restarted after istiod was restarted.
+- **Fixed** an issue where all `Gateways` were restarted after istiod was restarted.
   ([Issue #59709](https://github.com/istio/istio/issues/59709))

 - **Fixed** an issue where setting resource limits or requests to `null` would cause validation errors (`cpu request must be less than or equal to cpu limit of 0`).
 This affected proxy injection, gateway generation, and Helm chart deployments.
   ([Issue #58805](https://github.com/istio/istio/issues/58805))

-- **Fixed** `TLSRoute` hostnames not being constrained to the intersection with the Gateway listener hostname.
+- **Fixed** `TLSRoute` hostnames not being constrained to the intersection with the `Gateway` listener hostname.
   Previously, a `TLSRoute` with a broad hostname (e.g. `*.com`) attached to a listener with a narrower hostname (e.g. `*.example.com`) would incorrectly match the full route hostname instead of only the intersection (`*.example.com`), as required by the Gateway API spec.